unik-name/docs.unikname.network/docs/uns-network-getting-started/README.md

 > _NOTA: In your case the stars are replaced by real values._

 :::danger
-It is very important to save your passphrase at this stage!
-There's no way to recover it nor to look for it later. **So do it right now!**
+It is very important to save your passphrase at this stage! **There's no way to recover it** nor to look for it later. **So do it right now!**

-1. Write it manually on a paper, taking care of spelling.
+1. Take care of spelling it.
 You should be able to access it for all your life long.
 1. If you use a password safe solution like _lastpass_ or _keepass_ you're encouraged to save it on it
 :::

 Okay now you can create you own @unikname by issuing a NFT UNIK Token and by embedding it to the crypto account you've just created.
-You need your passphrase to do it.
+In the example here above just replace `yourUnikname` by your own identifier.

 ```bash
 $ uns unik:create --type=individual --explicitValue="yourUnikname" --coupon="LATIN-FREE-UNSDOC"
 ```

-**Understanding parameters**
+#### Understanding parameters

+`--type=individual` &rightarrow; Individual type is the most common.
+Individual @unikname can be used to authenticate on websites.
+There's other types of @unikname but the creation process is different.
+To understand types you can read [Types Key Concept](../uns-network-key-concepts/unik-type).

 `--explicitValue="yourUnikname"` &rightarrow; this is the most important one, this is your @unikname.
 You can choose a nick name, your real name or any pseudo, it's up to you.
 It must be easy to remind.
 It is not sensitive to case nor to accent nor to separators.
 That mean that "Laurent.Lourenço" is the same as "laurentlourenco"